-Officers shall be allowed to leave work fifteen (15) minutes before the scheduled ending time of their work day or duty shift.
-For the purpose of administering this Agreement, and particularly for the purpose of determining overtime eligibility, the scheduled ending time of an officer's work day or duty shift (and not this earlier time that the officer is allowed to leave work) shall be considered and treated as the official end of the work day and duty shift.
-In this same regard, and even though officers are allowed to be off work during it, this final quarter hour of the work day and duty shift shall be considered and treated as time worked.
+Officers shall be allowed to leave fifteen (15) minutes before the scheduled ending time of their work day or duty shift.
+For the purpose of administering this Agreement, and particularly for the purpose of determining overtime eligibility, the scheduled ending time of an officer's work day or duty shift (and not this earlier time that the officer is allowed to leave work) shall be considered and treated as time worked.